-Dental Implant Options for Missing and Failing Teeth
+Dental Implant Options for Missing and Failing Teeth - Dental Implants GPS

-No more spaces or holes in your smile.
-No more rotten teeth.
 Imagine Smiling with Confidence.
-This is what happens when missing or failing teeth are replaced with GPS dental implants.
+This is what happens when missing or failing teeth are replaced with GPS dental implants!

-Dental Health can Affect Medical Health
+Dental Health Can Affect Medical Health

 Alzheimer's Disease